GuruprasathRamaprasath/img-insight-extension/README.md

       ```
 3.  **Modify Code to Select GitHub Model or Azure OpenAI**

-    For using GitHub Models, no code changes are required.
+    For using **GitHub Models**, no code changes are required.

-    If you're using Azure OpenAI, modify the following code snippets:
+    If you're using **Azure OpenAI Service**, modify the following code snippets:

     In [home.js](./img-insight-extn/home.js), update the statement: